sapcc/hugo-documentation-templater/README.md

 ![Landing page example](static/images/documentation_page_example.png)

-## Example
+## Live Example

-You can see the templater in action with its Markdown helpers, tools, and extensions that enhance standard Markdown, enabling you to create more dynamic and engaging documentation.
-Check it out at the following [link](https://sapcc.github.io/hugo-documentation-templater/).
+Check out this documentation templater in action with its Markdown helpers, tools, and extensions at the following [link](https://sapcc.github.io/hugo-documentation-templater/).

 ## 🚨 Major Upgrade to V2 🚨

 **⚠️ Attention:** This release introduces significant changes that may impact your existing setup.
 Please review the [Upgrade to V2 (Breaking Changes)](#upgrade-to-v2-breaking-changes) section below for detailed instructions on how to update your project.
 This upgrade includes the removal of SAP-specific assets, updates to Docsy, and numerous improvements and bug fixes.

-## Create a new documentation site from scratch
+## Create a New Documentation Site from Scratch

-### Install Hugo extended version
+### Install Hugo Extended Version

 Please refer to the official Hugo documentation for more details on [how to install Hugo in other operating systems](https://gohugo.io/installation).

 Prerequisite: Golang

-#### Mac users
+#### Mac Users

 ```
 brew install golang